Key Stage 1

 By the end of Key Stage 1, during the summer term, children in Year 2 will be assessed by class teachers in the following areas:

-English reading, writing, and speaking and listening;
+• English: reading, writing, and speaking and listening;

-Mathematics; and
+• Mathematics;

-- Science
+• Science

 All children in Year 1 must take the phonics screening check, which is designed to confirm whether children have learnt phonic decoding to an appropriate standard.
 It will identify the children who need extra help to improve their decoding skills.
 Children in Year 2 must retake the check if they did not meet the required standard in Year 1.
 However, it is possible to withdraw children from the check if the Headteacher feels it is appropriate to do so.